skulptur/unit-fns/README.md

 ## API
 - Most functions receive and return numbers in the 0-1 range.
 Let's call a number that is in that range a Unit.
-- This library isn't actually concerned with rendering graphics/audio, that's just what I use it for.
 - Functions that can be pure, are pure.
 - The argument order is optimized for partial application.